WillACosta/star-wars-characters/README.md

 # Features and Architecture

-This project is built on top of concepts like [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Separation of Concerns](https://www.geeksforgeeks.org/separation-of-concerns-soc/).
-We have a main feature of showing the characters from Star Wars universe provided by **Star Wars API**, also, we provide an option to filter the results by planet/home-world of the characters.
+This project is built on top of concepts like [Layered Architecture](https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/ch01.html) and [Separation of Concerns](https://www.geeksforgeeks.org/separation-of-concerns-soc/).
+We have a main `feature` that shows a list of the characters from Star Wars universe provided by **Star Wars API**, also we provide an option to filter the results by planets.

 This project uses a modularization approach, to organize and follow the best architecture guidelines, as you can see in the representation of the main layers below: